January 19, 2022Review Recipe

 STEP TWO: In a medium bowl, place the flour, salt, ground white pepper, onion powder, cumin and chili powder.
 Whisk together to combine.

-STEP THREE: Slice the chicken breasts into one-inch pieces.
-Take each piece and dip it into the egg and then into the flour mixture until fully-coated.
+STEP THREE: On a cutting board, slice each boneless skinless chicken breast into one-inch pieces.
+Take each piece and dip it into the egg and then into the flour mixture until fully coated.

-STEP FOUR: Heat the sesame oil in a large skillet over a medium heat.
-Add the coated chicken to the hot oil and cook for two to three minutes, turning often until golden brown.
-(Sesame oil can often be found in two paces at the grocery store – in the baking aisle and with the Asian foods.
-The oil in the Asian foods section is usually much cheaper.)
+STEP FOUR: Heat the sesame oil in a large skillet over medium heat.
+Add the coated chicken pieces to the hot oil and cook chicken for two to three minutes, turning often until golden brown.

-STEP FIVE: Once cooked, remove the chicken from the pan and place onto a paper towel to absorb any excess oil.
+STEP FIVE: Once cooked, remove the pieces of chicken from the pan with a slotted spoon and place them onto paper towels to absorb any excess oil.

-STEP SIX: Place the chicken into a large mixing bowl and pour three quarters of the sauce over the top.
+STEP SIX: Place the chicken into a large bowl and pour three-quarters of the sauce over the top.
 Use tongs or a large spoon to coat all the chicken in the sauce.

-STEP SEVEN: Serve over rice and garnish with chopped green onions, sesame seeds and orange zest.
+STEP SEVEN: Serve these tender bites of chicken over rice and garnish with chopped green onions, sesame seeds and orange zest (make sure you try our popular chicken and rice casserole, too!) (make sure you try our popular chicken and rice casserole, too!).

-IN THE FRIDGE: Cooked chicken can be kept for up to three days in an airtight container in the refrigerator.
+IN THE FRIDGE: This crispy orange chicken can be kept for up to three days in an airtight container in the refrigerator.

 IN THE FREEZER: You can freeze cooked chicken safely for up to three months.
 Defrost before reheating by using the defrost setting on the microwave or leave overnight in the refrigerator.